elliahu/VulkanSurfer/README.md

 # VulkanSurfer

 ***Important note:*** This project is in early stage of development.
 Only Linux (X11) and Windows (Win32) is supported at the moment.
+Key translation from native keycodes is currently in development.
+Only basic keys are supported as of now.
 Please se support section bellow.

 A minimal cross-platform object-oriented c++11 header only window library for Vulkan.